 What makes our approach different?

 Beyond just savings strategies, we focus on identifying strategies that leverage your unique situation to help you save on college costs.
 We help you become an informed buyer of a college education:

 - Leverage financial aid awards — both current and future ones

 The practical benefits to you and your future college-bound student include:

 - Limiting of parent and student debt

 - Redirecting money that would have been spent on college toward retirement or other financial goals

 - Helping to ensure that your student attends the right college for the right reasons

-Today, you should expect more than just simplistic, one-size-fits-all savings strategies from an advisors not focused on college planning.
-No matter, if your children are Pre-K, entering high school or even post-graduation with student loan debt, we have cost saving strategies.
+Today, you should expect more than just simplistic, one-size-fits-all savings strategies from advisors not focused on college planning.
+No matter, if your children are Pre-K, entering high school, or even post-graduation with student loan debt, we have cost saving strategies.
 Contact us to see if our save on the cost approach is right for you.